EzraKlukas/zero_force_controller/README.md

 # zero_force_controller

-C++20 IgH userspace bring-up application for a combined EK1100, ELM3604-0002, and ClearPath EC EtherCAT topology.
-The current scope is integrated communication only: read ELM3604 X1-X3, read ClearPath feedback, enable the ClearPath in CSP, command a valid CSP hold target by default, and write one combined CSV after shutdown.
+C++20 IgH userspace bring-up and acquisition application for a combined EK1100, ELM3604-0002, and ClearPath EC EtherCAT topology.
+The current scope is integrated communication: read three-dimensional force-channel data from ELM3604 X1-X3, read ClearPath feedback and switch states, enable the ClearPath in CSP, command a valid CSP hold target by default, optionally step the target position with limit-switch reversal, and write one combined CSV after shutdown.

 This is not a force controller yet.
 It does not implement force control, PID, impedance or admittance control, filtering, load-cell calibration, or